 It took taking my leave for him to mention the talking he’s being doing; in Dublin, in confidence.
 The flashbacks have not deserted him but there are ways to make them hurt less.
 I was instructed to stay safe, to not leave it so long till next time, and bring that man of mine back to meet his brother.
 And with that came one last laugh as I waved my way backwards down the path passing the bin left out as I departed.

-This being International Day in Support of Victims of Torture, I think of Moses.
+This being International Day in Support of Victims of Torture, I think of Joseph.
 Survivor against all odds.
 A man who made it through unspeakable experiences who went on to impress the natives with his ability to get the bus to Dublin unaccompanied.
 A journey to the only available specialist services in the country that remain at the mercy of further cuts.
 Some curtains remain firmly shut to the reality of life for others.